Douglas Southall Freeman: R. E. Lee: A Biography

 Following the immediate critical success of Lee's Dispatches, Freeman was approached by New York publisher Charles Scribner's Sons and invited to write a biography of Robert E. Lee.
 Freeman accepted but chose to retain his position at The Richmond News Leader and work longer days to work on the biography.

 Freeman's research of Lee was exhaustive.
+He was able to interview some survivors of Lee's army, such as Giles Buckner Cooke.
 He evaluated and cataloged every item about Lee, and he reviewed records at West Point and the War Department and material in private collections.
 In narrating the general's Civil War years, he used what came to be known as the "fog of war" technique, providing readers only the limited information that Lee himself had at a given moment.
 That helped convey the confusion of war that Lee experienced as well as the processes by which Lee grappled with problems and made decisions.

 R. E. Lee: A Biography was published in four volumes in 1934 and 1935.
 In its book review, The New York Times declared it "Lee complete for all time."
 Historian Dumas Malone wrote, "Great as my personal expectations were, the realization far surpassed them."
 In 1935, Freeman was awarded the Pulitzer Prize for his four-volume biography.

 Freeman's R. E. Lee: A Biography established the Virginia School of Civil War scholarship, an approach to writing Civil War history that concentrated on the Eastern Theater of the war, focused the narrative on generals over the common soldier, centered the analysis on military campaigns over social and political events, and treated his Confederate subjects with sympathy.
-This approach to writing Civil War history would lead some critics to label Freeman a "Lost Cause" historian, an allusion to the literary and intellectual movement that sought to reconcile the traditional white society of the South to the defeat of the Confederate States of America.
+This approach to writing Civil War history would lead some critics to label Freeman a "Lost Cause" historian, a pejorative reference to a pseudohistorical apologist interpretation of the cause of the Civil War that deprecates the central role of slavery.
 Freeman began work on his biography of Lee in 1926; by the time he had completed his four volume work in 1933, he had committed some 6,100 hours to the effort.

 Lee's Lieutenants: A Study in Command

-Following the critical success of R. E. Lee: A Biography, Freeman expanded his study of the Confederacy with the critically acclaimed three-volume Lee's Lieutenants: A Study in Command, published in 1942, 1943, and 1944.
+Following the critical success of R. E. Lee: A Biography, Freeman expanded his study of the Confederacy with the three-volume Lee's Lieutenants: A Study in Command, published in 1942, 1943, and 1944.
 It presents a unique combination of military strategy, biography, and Civil War history, and it shows how armies actually work.
 Published during World War II, it had a great influence on American military leaders and strategists.
 A few months after the conclusion of the war, Freeman was asked to join an official tour of American forces in Europe and Japan.
 Lee's Lieutenants: A Study in Command established Freeman as the preeminent military historian in the country, and led to close friendships with United States generals George C. Marshall and Dwight D. Eisenhower.